SM003: Pathway

 Illustrated by Michael Glenn Stewart and edited by Laurel Wright.

 Pathway is a tutorial for the wire strung harp.
-It is accompanied by a CD recording of the 34 tunes in the book, with Gaelic titles spoken by Liam O'Caiside.
+The book is complimented by a 39 track recording which includes tuning tracks and all the tunes in the book, with Gaelic titles spoken by Liam O'Caiside.

 There are also discussions about making music, such as advice on practicing and memorization, dynamics and phrasing.